 Link types

-Action: actions are specialized links to internal portal functions, such as AdBuilder templates, the contact form, or the Assets page.
-Available options include
+Action: actions are specialized links to internal portal functions, such as the Contact form or the Assets page.
+Available options include:

 - app:contact : Sets up a link to a contact form for communication with a portal manager.